ElinorMacnab/get_clean_data_project/CodeBook.md

 set.
 The prefix to each one denotes whether it is a non-Fourier transformed ("t" for time domain) or Fourier transformed ("f" for frequency domain).
 The gravitational components to the linear acceleration data are marked as "Gravity"; all other features are concerned with the subjects' motion and are marked as "Body".
+(For unknown reasons, an extra "Body" is inserted in the names of features 516-544 - this is not flagged up or explained in the original explanation of the variable names and may be a typo).
 Accelerometer and gyroscope data are distinguished by "Acc" and "Gyro" respectively.
 The derived features, jerk signals and magnitudes, are labelled "Jerk" and "Mag".
 The statistical measure being reported is then added - "mean()" or "std()" (for standard deviation) as appropriate.
 Finally, where appropriate the axis (X, Y or Z) along which the measurement was taken is recorded.